-The March Monthly meeting is on March 8th from 4:00-5:00 PM ET.
-Our tech talk will be be presented by Alan Willett and Julia Mullaney.
+The March 2023 tech talk was presented by Alan Willett and Julia Mullaney

 Are you feeling weighed down by technical debt?
 Are you tired of constantly putting out fires and struggling to keep your systems running smoothly?
 It’s time to reclaim the joy in engineering!
 In this talk, we will explore the five key strategies for crushing technical debt and bringing back the enjoyment to your work.
 We’ll also delve into the seven types of technical debt, including gordian knots, trap doors, barnacle ware, and more, and show you how to identify and tackle each one.
 Join us and learn how to eliminate technical debt and rediscover the satisfaction of building high-quality systems.

 Alan Willett is a globe-trotting Principal helping organizations to improve the speed and power of their engines of development.
 Alan is the award-winning author of Lead with Speed and Leading the Unleadable.

 Alan Willett was the youngest of six kids on a dairy farm in Hunt, NY, which was (and still is) about a 30-minute drive to any stoplight.
 In Alan’s opinion, a stop sign would be okay in that town.
 The stoplight is a bit of high-tech overkill.
 The dairy farm has been in the family for almost 200 years.
 In Alan’s teenage years, the farm won Dairy Farm of the Year multiple times, while other farms failed.
 Alan learned how to be lucky by using data, technology, hard work, and logical decision-making.